So you’ve committed to going vegan. Yay!

 Your body, the planet, and the animals thank you.
 Going vegan is one of the best things you can do as an individual to fight climate change, according to the United Nations, as meat and dairy are some of the worst contributors to greenhouse gas emissions, drive deforestation, accelerate biodiversity loss, increase water usage, and pollute surrounding environments.

 All of that is great.
-But now you’re two weeks into January, the cheese is calling your name, and the inspiration well has run dry.
+But now the cheese is calling your name, and the inspiration well has run dry.
 We hear you.

 1. Salted Miso Brownies by Meera Sodha

 We know what you’re here for so let’s get straight down to business: dessert.
 These beauties were conceived by Meera Sodha.
 She’s the Guardian's “New Vegan” columnist, award-winning cookbook writer, and master of vegan Indian wizardry.

 Hands down the fudgiest, most chocolatey umami brownies you’ll ever try — and the only acceptable reason to use the word “moist”.
 Try them here.

 2. Plantain Nachos by Safiya Robinson (a.k.a.
 Sisterwoman Vegan)

 If plantain is your love language then this dish will make your tastebuds do a little dance.
 This recipe is from Safiya Robinson — a self-taught creative cook of British, Jamaican, and African-American descent, who adopts an intersectional approach to veganism.